chibisnorlax/acnhfaq/index.md

 | Cranky | Snooty        |
 | Lazy   | Peppy         |

 Special NPCs do not have personalities, and each villager can only be of one personality.
-Personality dictates the DIYs a villager crafts, the reactions they teach, the dialogue they can use, and more.
+Personality dictates the DIYs a villager crafts, the reactions they teach, and the dialogue they can use.

 ### What is friendship/What are friendship levels?
 “Friendship” refers to how close you are with your villagers.
 Talking to them, gifting them items, and completing quests for them all increases friendship.
 Villagers also have friendship levels, and when you unlock new levels, you unlock new interactions and quests!
 For more specific details, visit Yue’s friendship guide, located here: https://yuexr.github.io/acnh/friendship.html.